spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

 ```

 !!! hint
-    It works best in combination with a [push policy](push-policy/README.md#push-and-pull-request-events) to create proposed runs on pull requests.
+    Pull request notifications work best in combination with a [push policy](push-policy/README.md#push-and-pull-request-events) to create proposed runs on pull requests.

-#### Updating an existing pull request comment
+#### Updating an existing PR comment

-The following example will add a comment to the pull request that triggered the run, and will update that comment for every run state change, instead of creating new comments.
+Here's a rule to add a comment to the pull request that triggered the run and update that comment for every run state change, instead of creating new comments.

 ```opa
 package spacelift